gini/gini-capture-sdk-android/ginicapture/src/doc/source/customization-guide.rst

 - **Text Style**

-  Via overriding the style named ``GiniVisionTheme.Review.MultiPage.PageIndicator.TextStyle`` (with parent style ``Root.GiniVisionTheme.Review.MultiPage.PageIndicator.TextStyle``).
+  Via overriding the style named ``GiniCaptureTheme.Review.MultiPage.PageIndicator.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Review.MultiPage.PageIndicator.TextStyle``).

 - **Font**

-  Via overriding the style named ``GiniVisionTheme.Review.MultiPage.PageIndicator.TextStyle`` (with parent style ``Root.GiniVisionTheme.Review.MultiPage.PageIndicator.TextStyle``) and setting an item named ``gvCustomFont`` with the path to the font file in your assets folder.
+  Via overriding the style named ``GiniCaptureTheme.Review.MultiPage.PageIndicator.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Review.MultiPage.PageIndicator.TextStyle``) and setting an item named ``gvCustomFont`` with the path to the font file in your assets folder.

 - **Background Color**